 "I thought you couldn't file bankruptcy on student loans?"
 I hear this all the time — even from other bankruptcy lawyers.

 And you can do so without hiring a bankruptcy attorney (even though I think you should).
-It's just hard to get a student loan discharge.
+That said, it's hard to get a student loan discharge without help from someone that knows what they're doing.

-But before you do that, you have to start the bankruptcy proceedings by filing either a chapter 7 bankruptcy or chapter 13 bankruptcy.
+You start those proceedings by filing either a Chapter 7 bankruptcy or a Chapter 13 bankruptcy.

 More on that below.